Painted Leather Fringe Planter Pot

 What supplies do I need to make a Leather Fringe Pot?

-I was not sure how painting leather would go, but I grabbed a handful of acrylic paints and smaller short bristled paint brushes and got started.
+I grabbed a handful of regular acrylic paints and a few short bristled paint brushes.

-The leather I used was tooling leather and although it was a smooth leather and had some bend to it, it was not a very “soft leather”.
-But I don’t think this was an issue when painting it.
+The leather I used was tooling leather and although it was a smooth leather and had some bend to it.
+However, it was not a “soft leather”, but I don’t think that was an issue when painting it.

-I painted a lot of patterns and shapes, but nothing was too detailed.
-However, I think if you used a thin small brush, you could have really had some lovely detailed painting.
+I painted a lot of patterns and shapes, but nothing too detailed.
+I think if you used a thin small brush, you could have really had some lovely detailed painting.

-I cut a few different heights of paper to see which would fit best on my height of pot.
-In the end about 3″ strips fit the best and left just a few centimeter overhang on the very top, which I planned to fold over.
+I did some test cuts of a few different heights on paper first to see which would fit best on my height of pot.
+In the end, I found 3″ strips fit the best.

 I measured out roughly a 1/4″ and marked that in pencil on the backside of my leather strip.
-Then using my sewing scissors began the process of slowly cutting fringe into it.
+This is your NO CUT zone.
+Then, using your sewing scissors begin the process of slowly cutting fringe into it.
 You could also use a rotary blade and cutting board for this, but I found since it was fairly small cuts I was making (about 2 1/4″ cuts) scissors seemed to work the best for this step.

 If you were making fringe in leather that was wider, using a rotary blade might be a better choice.

-Starting at the bottom of my pail and on the back side, I started hot gluing the leather to the pot.
-Make sure that your first layer sits perfectly along the bottom of your container.
-You don’t want to be able to see the metal or pot when you have completed this project.
+Make sure that the bottom of your first fringe layer sits perfectly along the bottom of your container/pot.
+You don’t want to be able to see the pot when you have completed this project.

-After you get one row of fringed leather adhered to your pot, decide where you want your next row of fringe to go and start gluing it.
-I ended up with five layers of leather fringe when I was all done.
+After you get one row of fringed leather adhered to your pot, decide where you want your next row of fringe to go and start gluing.
+I had five layers of leather fringe when I was all done.

-When you get to the very top, I decided it would look best to wrap the leather over and into the inside of the pot for a nice clean look.
+For a clean finished look, when you get to the very top wrap the leather over and INTO the inside of the pot.
 You could also add some leather cording or rope to finish your top.

 I simply folded the leather over the top of the pot and secured it with hot glue.
-I held it there for a moment to make sure it had dried completely before moving to the next section.
+I held it there for a moment to make sure it had dried completely.

 Fringe Leather Planter